gerph/riscos-presenter/rougol/speaker-notes.md

 I've mentioned the FontManager, but specifically it only uses the 'toy' interface that Cairo provides.
 At some point I'll look at using Pango to make it a lot more flexible, but it works pretty well for the simple things.

-There's a few limitations, like it doesn't really support font control strings, and transforms aren't supported.
+There's a few limitations, like it doesn't really support font control strings.
+And transforms aren't supported.
 But I'll probably get to them eventually.
 It does support encodings, though.
 If you request UTF-8 encoding for your font, it'll use that.
-In fact the presentation uses UTF-8.
+This presentation uses UTF-8 for all its content.

 The Classic FontManager works as well, but you have to turn off the bitmap caching by configuring the the FontMax values to 0.
 If you do that, it just uses Draw directly for all the operations.